English

 Black tea is the bold, robust choice for moments when you need strong flavor or an energy boost.
 Its full oxidation delivers a hearty profile that stands up to milk, sugar, or spices.

-• Assam or English Breakfast blends pair perfectly with milk and toast
+1. Morning Wake-Up: Higher caffeine (40–70 mg/cup) makes it an excellent coffee substitute.
+Assam or English Breakfast blends pair perfectly with milk and toast.

-• The theanine-caffeine combo in black tea enhances alertness for work or study sessions
+4. High-Energy Demands: The theanine-caffeine combination in black tea enhances alertness for work or study sessions.

 Scenario Oolong Tea Black Tea

-Morning Light oolong (if sensitive to caffeine) Strong black (e.g., Assam, English Breakfast)
+Morning Light oolong (if sensitive to caffeine) Assam / English Breakfast

 Afternoon Floral or roasted oolong for focus Iced black tea for refreshment